-- · 478 total emergency shelter beds\ (166 for families) - · 146 transitional housing and - 144 rapid re-housing beds (88 for families), - · 326 permanent supportive housing beds, and - 183 other permanent housing beds.
+- 478 total emergency shelter beds (166 for families)

+- 146 transitional housing,

+- 144 rapid re-housing beds (88 for families),

+- · 326 PSH beds, and

+- 183 other permanent housing beds.

-\Includes 150 non-congregate emergency shelter beds were made available upon the onset of the COVID-19 pandemic that were not included in the 2021 Housing Inventory Count from Prince George County
+Includes 150 non-congregate emergency shelter beds were made available upon the onset of the COVID-19 pandemic that were not included in the 2021 Housing Inventory Count from Prince George's County

 In 2022, the County added several programs to increase support to homeless persons.
 The County's Foster Youth to Independence program expands the housing opportunities for unaccompanied youth that have prior involvement in child welfare.
-Six Youth Homelessness Demonstration programs were established for youth, including a walk-in center, street outreach, joint transitional rapid re-housing, transitional crisis, and permanent supportive housing support.
+Six Youth Homelessness Demonstration programs were established for youth, including a walk-in center, street outreach, joint transitional rapid re-housing, transitional crisis, and PSH support.

-Local affordable housing providers and public housing authorities participate in a broad-based effort coordinated by the State of Maryland known as the Maryland Partnership for Affordable Housing (https://mdod.maryland.gov/housing/Pages/mpah-documents.aspx) to provide permanent supportive housing in the County.
+Local affordable housing providers and public housing authorities participate in a broadbased effort coordinated by the State of Maryland known as the Maryland Partnership for Affordable Housing to provide PSH in the County.
 This initiative provides targeted and coordinated rental assistance and housing placement support for vulnerable populations, especially the disabled and those transitioning from institutional settings to independent living.